kieran-obrien/AirBNC-Backend/README.md

 - Clone the repo down locally:
   `git clone`
 - Install dependencies:`npm i`
-- Create database: `npm run create-db`
+- Create test database: `npm run create-test-db`
-- Seed database: `npm run seed-db`
+- Seed test database: `npm run seed-test-db`

 ### This project is currently in development so this README will update as the project progresses.